ampproject/amp.dev/content/learn/case-studies/bmw.md

 ## Solution

 BMW set out to create a high-performance, mobile-first approach that offered entertaining stories, videos, and images to the target audience.
 Christian Liedgens, BMW digital marketer, says the company’s goals for the site were: “Speed, speed, speed, and highly engaging content based on data insights.”
-To create a new “main stage” for their brand, BMW turned to Hamburg-based digital agency J[Jung von Matt] (https://www.jvm.com/en/).
+To create a new “main stage” for their brand, BMW turned to Hamburg-based digital agency [Jung von Matt](https://www.jvm.com/en/).
 The site incorporates a Progressive Web App (PWA) shell, which loads custom-built, all-AMP content to deliver a fast page experience for first and all following page visits.
 BMW and Jung von Matt are such strong believers in AMP that they used all across the completely relaunched BWM.com.

 <div class="img-right">
     <amp-img width="400" height="754" layout="responsive" src="/static/img/case-studies/bmw_2.png"></amp-img>